-Staying motivated is important to keep your swimming fun and making progress.
-I use lots of strategies to keep my workouts entertaining and that’s why I’ve been able to enjoy swimming nonstop since I came back to the sport in 2003.
+Staying motivated is an essential part of keeping your swimming fun and to continue making progress.
+I use several strategies to keep my workouts entertaining, and that’s why I’ve been a regular swimmer for fifteen years now.

-I’ve talked several times to on and off swimmers and boredom in the pool is one of the common reasons cited for losing interest in swimming.
+I’ve talked to on and off swimmers and boredom in the pool is one of the common explanations given for losing interest in swimming.
 However, it doesn’t have to be this way.

 Experienced swimmers do not just mindlessly swim lap after lap being utterly bored.
-In fact they also want to have fun and to do so use several strategies to keep their swimming workouts interesting.
-I’ll now cover some of those strategies in the hope you will find them useful.
+In fact, they also want to have fun and to do so use several strategies to keep their swimming workouts interesting.
+I’ll now cover some of those strategies, hoping you will find them useful.

 Strategies to Keep your Swimming Fun

-- Don’t fear experimenting in the water.
+Don’t fear to experiment in the water.
 Sometimes you might look silly, but who cares?
-As long as you keep swimming fun and are learning, it’s beneficial and you’ll stay motivated.
+As long as you keep swimming fun and are learning, it’s beneficial, and you’ll stay motivated.

-- Identify which aspects of your technique need to be improved.
+Identify which aspects of your technique need to be improved.
 To do so your swim coach or swim buddies will be happy to point out those flaws to you :-).
 Better yet, get videotaped.
-Believe me, seeing your own mistakes on video is embarrassing and imprints those mistakes deeply in the mind :-).
+Seeing your own mistakes on video is embarrassing and imprints those mistakes deeply in the mind :-).

-- While swimming laps, count how many strokes per length you take.
+While swimming laps, count how many strokes per length you take.
 Then try to reduce that count by analyzing your swimming technique and what causes you to increase or decrease that stroke count.
-Being concentrated on your technique often gets you in an enjoyable meditative state.
+Being concentrated on your technique often gets you into an enjoyable, meditative state.

-- If it is possible in your area, vary swimming locations.
-Swimming often feels different in different pools, though I can’t exactly explain why this is the case.
+If it is possible in your area, vary your swimming locations.
+Swimming often feels different in different pools, though I can’t explain why this is the case.
 Nevertheless, it breaks the monotony of always swimming in the same place, and you get to see new faces and meet interesting people.

 I hope the strategies above have given you some ideas about how to keep your swimming fun and entertaining.
 Besides this, experimenting with those strategies should also keep you busy for quite some time.
 Happy Swimming!